-Futurological Congress - Contemporary Polish Fantasy and Sci-Fi
+Futurological Congress: Contemporary Polish Fantasy & Sci-Fi

-The Cathedral is the title of a science fiction short story by Jacek Dukaj
+‘The Cathedral’ is the title of a science fiction short story by Dukaj.

 On average fantasy books have considerably larger editions than science fiction or horror publications, following a worldwide trend for catering to the youth market.
 This group of readers values simplicity and expects literature to be entertaining and relaxing.
 That is not the case with science fiction and its tendency to challenge the reader.